colineablin/kr1920/Project.md

   <img height="25" src="Pictures/member.jpg">
 </p>

-Now we just need to use every hint using the precedent predicate :
+Now, we just need to use every hint using the precedent predicate :
 <p align="center">
   <img height="60" src="Pictures/predicate.jpg">
 </p>

-Let’s explain what we did and then i twill be easy for the rest of the code.
+Let’s explain what we did and then it will be easy for the rest of the code.

-We know that the surfer is american à member([usa, _, _, _,],S),
+We know that the surfer is american -> member([usa, _, _, _,],S),

-We know that this same man realized a tube à member([usa, _, _, tube], S),
+We know that this same man realized a tube -> member([usa, _, _, tube], S),

-We also that his first name wasn’t Michel (Even if it’s a beautiful name PS : Michel c’est le Brésil ) à member(usa, FName1, _, tube],S), Fname1 \= michel,
+We also know that his first name wasn’t Michel -> member(usa, FName1, _, tube],S), Fname1 \= michel,

-Thanks « \= », Prolog understand that the first name « FName1 » could not be michel and won’t associate FName1 or michel to the american surfer, or the surfer who realized a tube.
+Thanks to « \= », Prolog understand that the first name « FName1 » could not be Michel and won’t associate FName1 or michel to the american surfer, or the surfer who realized a tube.

-Now, it’s useless to explain the following part of the code because there is nothing more to know, everything is explained before and is in the same format than preceding.
+Now, it’s useless to explain the following part of the code because there is nothing more to know, everything is explained before and is in the same format than previously.

 ## Solution of the enigma :